merody66/GovTech-Tech-Challenge/README.md

 5. ~~ml~~ (no time to attempt)

 ## Data Pipelines Task
 For this task, I have broken down into two parts.
-First would be the actual data pipeline that handles the reading of sample dataset <br>
-file and processes it to produce a cleaner dataset.
+First would be the actual data pipeline that handles the reading of sample dataset file and processes it to produce a cleaner dataset.
 Second would be the scheduling component, in which I think scheduling a cron to crontab would do the job. <br>

 ### Step 1